leonkelvin2000/fianance2/README.md

 # Final Project

 The purpose of this assignment is to analyze salary prediction classification data, and classification on salary whether less than 50K or greater than 50k.
-The dataset was pulled from Kragger, original source is the US Census database.
+The dataset was pulled from Kragger, the original source is from the US Census database.

 ## Problem Statement
 TBD - Initial ideas - prediction task to determine whether a person makes over 50K a year.